e 14th Pacific Asia Conference on Information Systems (PACIS 2010)

 Association for Information Systems

 Hu, Qing; Xu, Zhengchuan; Dinev, Tamara; and Ling, Hong, "Why Individuals Commit Computer Offences in Organizations: Investigating the Roles of Rational Choice, Self-Control, and Deterrence" (2010).
-Supply Chain and Information Management Conference Papers, Posters and Proceedings.
+Supply Chain Management Conference Papers, Posters and Proceedings.
 13.